-As an alternative to the Windows up.time agent, Windows Management Instrumentation can provide deeper metrics for up.time that is similar with agent-based data collection.
+As an alternative to the Windows Uptime Infrastructure Monitor agent, Windows Management Instrumentation can provide deeper metrics for Uptime Infrastructure Monitor that is similar with agent-based data collection.
 The advantage is that it makes use of your existing infrastructure, negating the need for agent deployment.
-All you need to do is provide the WMI administrator information to the up.time Monitoring Station, so that it is able to access Windows-based servers.
+All you need to do is provide the WMI administrator information to the Uptime Infrastructure Monitor Monitoring Station, so that it is able to access Windows-based servers.

-As with global agent settings, the WMI Agentless Global Credentials section of the Global Element Settings page lets you input WMI information once at a central point:
+As with global agent settings, the WMI Agentless Global Credentials section of the Global Credentials Settings page lets you input WMI information once at a central point: